 Cellar

-The half-sunken cellar is where the Ancients matured their wine, half-burying amphorae so they could mature.
+The half-sunken cellar is where the Ancients matured their wine, half-burying amphorae.
 The Priestesses operated their winery using more modern methods, using indoor presses rather than manually stomping the grapes in tubs, putting the resulting wine in glass bottles rather than pottery vessels.

 The bottles littering the floor are empty, many smashed.
 A single unopened vessel sealed with wax reflects any light shined into the chamber.
 The grappa inside is still good, the bottle is indestructible and can only be opened by humans.